scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 So that means that focusing on running `forge test --match-contract <ContractName>` is all that is needed.
 Then running `forge test` will run the typical integrations tests needed to ensure a good working adaptor with the rest of the Sommelier architecture is sound!

-Before running your tests you'll need to prepare your `.env` if you haven't already.
+> Before running your tests you'll need to prepare your `.env` if you haven't already.
+Create your `.env` in the same directory as the `.env.example`

 > Prepare a `.env` file by copying the `.env.example` file from this repo && populate the necessary environment variables. **Make sure that `.env` is listed in your `.gitignore`!!!
 It should be by default if you cloned this repo but always make sure.**

 Here's some notes on the environment variables you'll need to get:

-1. `ETH_RPC_URL`: To deploy the code onto a persistent mainnet fork, you'll need the RPC URL, you can get one from infura or alchemy:
+1. `MAINNET_RPC_URL`: To deploy the code onto a persistent mainnet fork, you'll need the RPC URL, you can get one from infura or alchemy:

-- `MAINNET_RPC = <insert ETH RPC URL here>`
+- `MAINNET_RPC_URL = <insert ETH RPC URL here>`

 2. `ETHERSCAN_API_KEY`: Etherscan is the leading block explorer, search, API, and analytics platform for Ethereum.
 Data from the blockchain can be queried using their avaiable APIs.
 Head to etherscan.io and set up your account to get your own API keys if you haven't done so already.